nvsio/slackfred/README.md

 Alfred workflow to interact, and perform various functions with the service [Slack](http://slack.com/).

+I'm currently in the process of getting this updated to work with multiple organizations where possible, as well as adding some extra workflow options like private groups, stars and a few more things.
+Stay tuned!

 ## Getting started
 1. Install slackfred by visiting the download page in Github or via the [Packal page](http://www.packal.org/workflow/slackfred)
 2. Open alfred and type `slt`, then hold `cmd` (apple key) and press `enter`.
 This will open up the Slack API page.
 Then look for your team (make sure you're logged in) near the bottom and copy your token.